Zeuslong/AutoMCU_fork/README.md

  The input and output  image are GeoTIFF files.

-* The input image is a 3D array of size (nbands, nrow, ncol).
+* The input image is a 3D array of size (nbands, nrow, ncol), in either envi or tif format.
 For Hyperspectral images from GAO nbands = 428.

 * The output image is a 3D array of size (nbands, nrow, ncol).
 The number of bands for the output image is 7 bands, the first 3 are the endmember fractions based on the order they set in the command line.
 For instance for the above command line the first 3 bands are f(pv), f(npv), f(bs) respectively.
 The 3 following bands are std(pv), std(npv), std(bs), and the 7th band is the mean.
 Fractions are values 0-1.0 scaled by 1000, set by --scale option.

 * The spectral library files are csv files with  a header row and samples listed in columns, bands as rows, the first column is the wavelength and and if --emfwhm is specified, fwhm should be column 2.
 The spectral library files are used to interpolate the endmembers to the same wavelength as the input image.
-Spectral libraries should be in csv format, if option --nointerp is False.
+Spectral libraries should be in csv format.

 * The names of the endmembers are used to name the output bands.